View Martha Shank's Obituary on TheStarPress.com and share memories

 She was preceded in death by her parents, her husband, Elmer Joseph Shank, her sister, Helen Schuffman Bryson, a brother, Joseph Schuffman, and son-in-law, Joe Waggaman.

-She is survived by her children; Ann (Paul) Berebitsky, JoEllen Waggaman and Mike (Deb) Selke and many, many grandchildren and great grandchildren, whom she loved dearly.
+She is survived by her children: Ann (Paul) Berebitsky, JoEllen Waggaman and Mike (Deb) Selke; step-children Marsha K. (Richard J.) Cooper, Karl J. (Anna) Shank, and John A. (Connie) Shank; and many, many grandchildren and great grandchildren, whom she loved dearly.

 Memorial contributions may be made to the American Diabetes Association, P.O.
 Box 11454, Alexandria, VA 22312, Dementia Friends of Indiana, 8440 Woodfield Crossing, Suite 175, Indianapolis, IN 46240 or Albany United Methodist Church, 125 North Broadway St., Albany, IN 47320.